Our knowledge of orthopaedics. Your best health.

 • The injury to surrounding soft tissues, such as muscle, tendons, and skin.

-When the bone breaks and fragments stick out through the skin or if a wound penetrates down to the bone, the fracture is called an open fracture.
 An open fracture often causes more damage to the surrounding muscles, tendons, and ligaments and takes a longer time to heal.
 Open fractures have a higher risk of infection in both the wound and the bone.
 Immediate treatment to clean the wound is required to prevent infection.

 Cause

-The calcaneus is most often fractured during a fall from a height or a motor vehicle collision
+The calcaneus is most often fractured during a fall from a height or a motor vehicle collision.

 The severity of a fracture can vary, although most are caused by a violent impact.
 For example, a simple twist of the ankle may result in a single crack in the bone.
 The force of a head-on car collision, however, may result in the bone being shattered (comminuted fracture).